ojilles/jilles.net/_posts/2015-02-27-bryan-cantrill-joyent-smartos.md

 ### Corporate Open Source Anti-Patterns (2014)

-Ever contemplated open sourcing a piece of techonology from your corporation?
+Ever contemplated open sourcing a piece of technology from your corporation?
 This is a must watch video by Bryan that shows you which mistakes you should avoid making.
-That is to say, there is no known rule for making it succesfull but quite a few that will make your efforts doomed.
+That is to say, there is no known rule for making it successful but quite a few that will make your efforts doomed.

 {% youtube Pm8P4oCIY3g %}

 ### Conclusion

-Thats the current list.
+That is the current list.
 If you have more awesome videos done by Bryan, fire away in the comments please!

-(I am still contemplating writing up key take aways for each video, but that will require quite some more time.
+(I am still contemplating writing up key take home messages for each video, but that will require quite some more time.
 If you have done that for one of the video's linked above, I will happily incorporate them into this post.)